CarlRaymond/jquery.cardswipe/README.md

 # How It Works
 The card reader acts like a keyboard, and so causes keydown, keypress, and keyup events when a card is swiped.
-We take advantage of the facts that the scan will begin with a pair of unusual characters, usually %B, which is a strange thing to enter on a web page manually, and that the card reader "types" much faster than a human.
+We take advantage of the facts that the scan will begin with a pair of unusual characters, usually `%B`, which is a strange thing to enter on a web page manually, and that the card reader "types" much faster than a human.

 The plugin uses a simple state machine and timer.
 The state machine starts in the IDLE state, waiting